Lavlen/sneakers-quiz/README.md

 [View site here](https://lavlen.github.io/sneakers-quiz/)

 The Sneakers Quiz is a “guess that sneakers” quiz website that ask the user to pick one of four answers to questions solely about sneakers.
 The multiple choice quiz app is supported by a range of images of sneakers to ensure a variety of question types and increase the visual appeal of the site.
 Subtle animations and a simple system for providing the correct answers when wrong ones are selected; keeps the game interesting.
 With the value of the sports brands trainers industry exceeding £50 billion, the Sneakers quiz should have mass appeal to users between the ages of 16 to 24 years, the demographic that represents the most prolific shoes buyers.
-The owners intend to provide entertainment for as many users as possible and therefore chose this appealing subject area.
-The app was developed as a fun way for players to develop their general knowledge about trainers.
+The objective of the app is to provide entertainment and general knowledge in a fun way for lots of people.

 # User Experience

 <img src="https://github.com/Lavlen/sneakers-quiz/blob/main/assets/images/responsiveIImages.PNG" style="max-width:50%;">

 ## Features
-**Header:** The header logo represents what the site is about; is visible on every page of the app and serves the additional purpose of a link to the home page of the site.
+**Header:** The header logo represents what the site is about and was designed to make the site stand out and give it a strong identity.
+It is visible on every page and serves the additional purpose of a link to the home page of the site.
 <p align="left"><img src="https://github.com/Lavlen/sneakers-quiz/blob/main/assets/images/headerLogoimage.PNG" style=width="150" height="100"></p>

-**Footer:** Font awesome icon logos of the website owners social media accounts youtube, facebook, instagram and Twitter can be accessed here.
+**Footer:** Font awesome icon logos of the website owner's social media accounts, youtube, facebook, instagram and Twitter can be accessed here.
+The footer is also visible on every page.

 <p align="left"><img src="https://github.com/Lavlen/sneakers-quiz/blob/main/assets/images/footerImage.PNG" style=width="150" height="100"></p>